rackspace/runway/docs/source/module_configuration.rst

           - us-west-2

-This will build the website in ``web`` via the specified build_steps and then upload the contents of ``web/dist`` to a S3 bucket created in the CloudFormation stack ``web-dev-conduit``.
-On subsequent deploys, the website will be built and synced only if the (non-git-ignored) files in ``web`` change.
+This will build the website in ``web`` via the specified build_steps and then upload the contents of ``web/dist`` to an S3 bucket created in the CloudFormation stack ``web-dev-conduit``.
+On subsequent deploys, the website will be built and synced only if the non-git-ignored files in ``web`` change.

 The site domain name is available via the ``CFDistributionDomainName`` output of the ``<namespace>-<path>`` stack (e.g. ``contoso-dev-web`` above) and will be displayed on stack creation/updates.